ethereumclassic/ECIPs/_specs/ecip-tabs.md

 var attackChainConsensusScore_Richer = (0.91*D) * (1.1*S)
 ```

-## Block Space Opportunity Cost for Miners

-Miners can include "local" transactions on their own behalf at no currency cost, but at the opportunity cost of the inclusion of a revenue-generating transaction.[^2]

-[^2]: :dragon: This changes with EIP-1559 or other transaction burn-fee schemes.

-Miner participation in the TABS competition is expected, since expected block revenues are driven, in part, by the competitiveness of the capital they represent on their own behalf.

-Since a miner can and should (optimally) represent their self-interested capital as a single transaction in the blocks they mine, they are expected to at least sometimes cannibalize one balance-transfer transaction's worth of block space (the minimum, currently `21,000 / ~10,000,000 = 0.02%`) in their own interest.

-Miner-interest transactions can be inoperative.
-Miners don't have to actually send any balance to anyone.
-Just a signed transaction to themselves, for example, where they recoup the gas fee (as the credited coinbase) or charge themselves a zero gas price.

-## Short-Term Finality Rate Increases

-The rate of the network's production of orphan blocks (sometimes recorded as uncles) is expected to drop because the expected rate of objectively decidable (non-tie, "asymmetric") block competitions is expected to rise by around 50\%.
-The precise value of this expecation depends on the distribution of miner-available capital rates relative to the distribution of miner hashrates.

-Lessening the production rate of non-canonical blocks is, by definition, an increase in expected network state finality.

 ## Conservative Adjustment Rate

 > An __adjustment denominator__ _r_ is defined as `4096`.